 Our primary molding equipment includes nine Nissei injection molding machines ranging in tonnage from 72 to 946, with optional RJG eDART process control systems, 13 dryers, and a range of inspection equipment.
-Operating this molding equipment is a highly expert team of designers, engineers, technicians, and quality control specialists.
+Operating this molding equipment is a highly expert team of process technicians, and quality control specialists.

 Over the last half century, we have produced parts of industry leading quality for a range of fields, from the consumer and appliance industries to the automotive industry, and from the military and defense industry to the medical industry.

 To learn more about Decatur Mold and our injection molding services, including mold design, reach out to us today.